hendrtd/engr-1110/docs/modules/m02/at-a-glance.md

 # Module Objectives

+At the end of this module you should be able to understand and apply the following concepts in Python.

-- Understand fundamentals of decision and iteration control strucures.
+- Variables and identifiers
-- Write intermediate programs in Python.
-- Understand fundamental ideas of cultural intelligence.
+- Data types
+- Expressions
+- Assignment
+- The `Math` module and random numbers